-- Executive and Non-Executive directors (or equivalent roles) who have decision making roles which involve financial spending. - Members of advisory groups which contribute to direct or delegated decision making on the commissioning or provision of taxpayer funded services - Those at Agenda for Change band 8D and above and all Consultants - Administrative and clinical staff who have the power to enter into contracts and procurement on behalf of their organisation - Administrative and clinical staff involved in decision making concerning the commissioning of services, purchasing of good, medicines, medical devices or equipment, and formulary decisions
+- Executive and Non-Executive directors (or equivalent roles) who have decision making roles which involve financial spending. - Members of advisory groups which contribute to direct or delegated decision making on the commissioning or provision of taxpayer funded services - Those at Agenda for Change band 8D and above and all Consultants - Administrative and clinical staff who have the power to enter into contracts and procurement on behalf of their organization, please see section, 5.10. - Administrative and clinical staff involved in decision making concerning the commissioning of services, purchasing of good, medicines, medical devices or equipment, and formulary decisions